manymusic/rec/denoising-exg.md

 ---

 # Regressing EXG out from EEG
-Is it a good idea?:thinking-emoji:
+Is it a good idea? 🤔